woodpjames/CS1632_Spring2021/deliverables/1/README.md

 1. Execution Steps: Exercise 1 had just one execution step (launching the program).
 You will have multiple steps for most test cases in this deliverable.
-All steps must numbered and clearly delineated.
-It should not say "Go north".
+All steps must be numbered, clearly delineated, and unambiguous.
+For example, it should not say "Go north".
 Instead it should say "Type N and press [Enter]".

-2. Preconditions: Unlike Exercise 1, now preconditions can include program state as well as other system state.
-For example, you might want express a precondition that the player has sugar in possession.
-Now you have two
+2. Preconditions: Unlike Exercise 1, the user goes through a prolonged interaction with the program.
+Everytime there is an interaction, internal program state gets modified.
+Certain test cases may be performed only when a set of internal program state prerequisites are satisfied.
+For example, you might want express a precondition that the player has sugar in possession but no cream or coffee.
+As you can see, now preconditions can include program state as well as system setup (such as the Java installation).

-options: 1) Just straight up say "The player has sugar" or 2) List the input steps that led to the program state where the player has sugar.
+   In order to express this precondition, you have two options: 1) Just straight up say "The player has sugar" or 2) List the input steps that led to the program state where the player has sugar.
 Which do you prefer?

    The former has brevity on its side, but if you really want your test case to be reproducible you should really do the latter.
 Because depending on the